GlobalSport/state-decorator/README.md

 To handle optimistic asynchronous actions, another middleware is needed like [redux optimistic](https://github.com/ForbesLindesay/redux-optimist).

-The StateDecorator has these feature built-in.
+The StateDecorator has these features built-in.

 ## <a name="API"></a>API